How Much Does It Cost to Install a Supercharger? (2026 Guide)

 4. Place the supercharger unit onto the engine.

-5. Reconnect all components and perform wiring tasks.
+5. Reconnect all components and complete the wiring tasks.

-6. Install the supercharger belt and ensure the tension is correct.
+6. Install the supercharger belt and set the correct tension.

-7. Check the fuel system for upgrades if necessary.
+7. Check the fuel system and upgrade if necessary.

-8. Upgrade ECM (Engine Control Module) with a proper tune.
+8. Upgrade the ECM (Engine Control Module) with a proper tune.

-9. Test the system for any leaks or issues.
+9. Test the system for leaks or other issues.

-10. Perform a test drive to verify performance.
+10. Perform a test drive to confirm performance.

 Finding A Qualified Installer